mtbkapp/mtbkapp-blog/content/posts/dataomic-datalog-rollup/content.md

 {{</highlight>}}

 ## Summary
-This all.
 Just three Datomic Datalog queries for working with rollup aggregations in a tree structure.
 I'm not sure if any of these queries are performant.